 In the Netherlands, residents are taxed on their worldwide income and non-residents are taxed on Dutch sources of income.

-Taxable income is categorized into three categories or “Boxes”.
-Different tax rates and regimes apply to the taxable income in each Box.
-Designated and allowed deductions connected with the income in each Box, reduce the income in that particular Box.
+Taxable income is divided into three categories or “Boxes”.
+Different tax rates and regimes apply to the taxable income per Box.
+Designated and permitted deductions related to the income in each Box, reduce the income in that particular Box.
 Deductions (or losses) belonging to one Box cannot (generally) be used to reduce the taxable income in another Box.

 Certain personal allowances (that do not belong specifically to any of the Boxes), such as study expenses, alimony payable and qualifying gifts, may be deducted in a certain order, i.e. starting in the Box with the highest tax rate (Box 1), then any remainder reduces the taxable income in the next highest rate (Box 3) and then the last one (Box 2).
-If such personal deduction is still not fully settled, a carry-forward applies.
+If such personal deduction has not yet been fully settled, a carry-forward applies.

 Box I: Income from work and home ownership